 I currently own three complete drum sets.
 A Ludwig Neusonic cherry/maple kit, a Pearl birch Vision and a Sonor Force Bop kit made of poplar.
-The Neusonic is my primary gigging kit, the Sonor is used for smaller, mainly acoustic shows with quieter groups such as The Po’ Boys, the Vision kit resides in my home studio.
+The Neusonic is my primary home studio kit, the Sonor is used for smaller, mainly acoustic shows with quieter groups such as The Po’ Boys, the Vision kit is now serving as my primary “Loud” gigging kit.
 I love my Vision kit because of the warmth and pre-EQed sound of the birch shells, plus the value for dollar is unbeatable.
 The Sonor kit is light weight and compact but serves up a big sound for the size.
 The Neusonic is my latest purchase and I could not be happier with it.

 Below is my Ludwig Neusonic kit in Sky Blue.
 It is sized at 20/12/14/16.
 The Neusonic series of drums are 6 ply, three each of cherry and maple.
 Made in the same molds as their Classic Maple series, the Neusonics are hand-built in the USA and feature many rugged qualities that make them an excellent choice for a working drummer such as myself.
 I run clear REMO Emperors on the tom batters, with clear Ambassadors on the resonant sides.
 A clear REMO Powerstroke 3 is on the kick.
 Like all of my other kits, I use but one “Ring Arrestor” on each tom for dampening.

 Below is my Pearl Vision Birch Eucalyptus Burst drum kit.
-This kit is in my studio and rarely leaves home.
+This kit is just a monster on stage.
 It is a “fusion” sized set (22, 10, 12, 16) and sounds wonderful, it requires very little dampening to sit great in a mix.
 In fact, I only use one “Ring Arrestor” on each tom to rid unwanted overtones.